phenotypic.abc_.ThresholdDetector#

 Most ThresholdDetector implementations follow this pipeline:

-1. Read enhanced grayscale: enh = image.enh_gray[:] (preprocessed for contrast and noise suppression).
+1. Read detection matrix: enh = image.detect_mat[:] (preprocessed for contrast and noise suppression).

 2. Compute threshold: Use chosen strategy (Otsu, Li, Yen, etc.) to find optimal threshold value from histogram.